 Should I take CoQ10 with food?

 Yes.
-CoQ10 is actually fat-soluble, which means it’s best absorbed when taken with food.
-And, you can boost absorption even more if the meal has plenty of healthy fats like avocados, fatty fish, nut butters, and eggs.
+CoQ10 is fat soluble, which means it’s best absorbed when taken with food.
+And, CoQ10 is better absorbed by women with a meal containing fat, like avocados, fatty fish, nut butters, and eggs.

 How long does it take to see results from CoQ10?